The Jeanne Clery Act / Keeping Tulane Secure

 If I want to request an official audit of my sick leave or vacation accrual, what do I have to do?

-The employee should first try to resolve the discrepancy with his/her departmental administrator to ensure proper deductions have been recorded.
-If an actual audit is deemed necessary, the employee should send a written request to WFMO.
+The employee should first try to resolve the discrepancy with his/her departmental administrator or timekeeper to ensure proper deductions have been recorded.
+If an actual audit is deemed necessary, the employee should send a written request to Payroll.

 I am an international student.
 Can I work off campus?